vault27/Foundation/vxlan.md

 - We add VLAN to MAC VRF instead of interface in IP VRF

 ## Configuration

 ### Static peers on Nexus
 Configuration overview
-We create special Loopback for overlay, announce it to BGP Underlay.
+We create special Loopback for overlay, announce it to BGP Underlay
-For every VLAN where clients are connected we configure VNI.
+For every VLAN where clients are connected we configure VNI
-Next we configure nve interface, where we configure peers for every VNI.
+Next we configure nve interface, where we configure peers for every VNI

 ```
+#
 feature vn-segment-vlan-based

+#Enables VTEP (only required on Leaf or Border)
 feature nv overlay

 vlan 100
   name PROD
   vn-segment 100

+#Interface for clients
 interface Ethernet1/3
   switchport access vlan 100